Ricky Robinson

 Can we forge our character?
 Can we choose a life worthy of our spirit?

+“Seize the day!” wrote the Roman poet Horace in the 1st century BC.
+He wrote in Latin.
+“Carpe diem” was colloquialised more recently by Robin Williams’s portrayal of English teacher John Keating in the 1989 film Dead Poets Society.
 The exhortation is often misunderstood.
-It’s not about doing fun things, right now.
-That could be carelessness, or border on hedonism /– the opposite of Horace’s meaning.
-Rather, it’s about matching the situation to what we can control or influence, then acting accordingly
+It is not about doing fun things right now.
+That could be carelessness, or border on hedonism.
+The opposite of Horace’s meaning.
+Rather, it is about matching the situation to what we can control or influence, then acting accordingly.

 “It’s about recognising the importance of the present moment.”

-Fate, according to dictionaries, is ‘the development of events outside a person’s control, regarded as predetermined by a supernatural power’.
-Or multiple powers, such as the three Fate goddesses in Greek mythology, Clotho, Lachesis and Atropos, who measured and spun the threads in the lives of all people
+Fate, according to dictionaries, is “the development of events outside a person’s control, regarded as predetermined by a supernatural power.”
+Or multiple powers, such as the three Fate goddesses in Greek mythology: Clotho, Lachesis and Atropos, who measured and spun the threads in the lives of all people.

 "One’s destiny, on the other hand, can be shaped by character, and choice."